In this post

 - Distance remaining to complete the current lap, which you can use to try and adjust your target pace for the remainder of the lap (e.g. because there is a 300m steep drop-off), or simply as generic information.

 - Real difference in the total of the test with respect to the target time.
-It will indicate if we are going faster or slower than what we have initially set and by how much (in this case it tells us that we are going to arrive at "goal" 17 seconds later than what was initially set).
+It will indicate whether we are going faster or slower than what we have initially set and by how much (in this case it tells us that we are going to arrive at "goal" 17 seconds later than initially set).

 In addition to this screen, you can also select different PacePro data to add in a normal data screen to view with the rest of the information.

 ¿Here's what I think about PaceProI think it's a good tool for the race day, but it has its limitations.
 For example, what I said earlier about finding a climb to 12%.
 Even if you've selected to have your laps marked by elevation changes, it may be that that climb doesn't have a constant slope, and of the 700m lap there are zones at 3% and others at 16%.